keziah55/CustomPyQtObjects/README.md

 A repo of convenience classes for PyQt/PySide objects to make them more pythonic.

-The porject uses [QtPy](https://pypi.org/project/QtPy/), so will work with either PyQt5 or PySide2.
+The project uses [QtPy](https://pypi.org/project/QtPy/), so will work with either PyQt5 or PySide2.

 To install:
 ```